asfadmin/Discovery-SearchAPI/unit_tests/TestingReadMe.md

    + All **Custom args**:
         --api [DEV|TEST|PROD]: Run against that api.
 If value doesn't match these three options, it assumes the value IS the url to use.
-        --only-run <SomeTitle>: Only runs tests that contains this string.
+        --only-run <SomeTitle>: Only run tests that contain this string.
         --dont-run <SomeTitle>: Dont run tests that contain this string.
         --only-run-file <File>: Only run yamls that contain this in their name.
         --dont-run-file <File>: Dont run yamls that contain this in their name.